guptaishika128/Face_Recognition_Attendance_System/README.md

 • Take attendance by scanning face <br>
 • View attendance report of all students by importing csv.
 Also attendance can be exported too. <br>

+## ❤️ Owner
+Made with ❤️  by Ishika Gupta